alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-30-fabricated-hadith-learn-witchcraft-but-do-not-practice-it.md

 hijri: '1442-01-11'
 lang: en
 layout: post
-mass_edited: true
+grou6: true
 publisher: alsalafiyyah.manhaj@gmail.com
-shaykhs:
-- Shaykh Abdul-Aziz ibn Baz
-- Shaykh Abdul-Razzaq al-Afify
-- Shaykh Abdullah ibn Ghudayyan
-source: Fatawa Al-Lajnah Ad-Da'imah no. 12262-5
+source: Fatawa Al-Lajnah Ad-Da'imah no. 12262 question 5
 title: 'Fabricated Hadith: ''Learn witchcraft but do not practice it'''
+summary: "This Hadith is not Sahih (authentic).
+May Allah grant us success.
+May peace and blessings be upon our Prophet Muhammad, his family, and Companions."
 ---

-Question:
+### Question:

 What is the degree of authenticity of the following Hadith: "**Learn witchcraft but do not practice it**"

-Answer:
+### Answer:

 This Hadith is not Sahih (authentic).
 May Allah grant us success.
 May peace and blessings be upon our Prophet Muhammad, his family, and Companions.